 So, what options do manufacturers have for the short term and into 2030?
 Consider collaborative robots as your primary automation building block and start to automate your manufacturing operations.

-Joe Campbell is a 40-year veteran of the robotics industry.
-After executive assignments in sales, marketing, customer service and operations, Joe is now head of Americas marketing and applications development for Universal Robots.
-He regularly speaks to industry groups, associations, conferences and state and local governments on the benefits of robotic automation.
+Joe Campbell is a 40+ year veteran of the robotics and automation industry.
+After executive assignments in sales, marketing, operations and customer service with industry leading robot, system integrator and engineering companies, Joe recently retired as head of strategic marketing for Universal Robots North America.
+He is a regular speaker, lecturer and author on manufacturing labor issues, and the technology and economic benefits of robots and factory automation.